Kikoi

 A kikoi is a traditional rectangle of woven cloth originating from Africa.
-Considered a part of Swahili culture, the kikoi is mostly worn by the coastal men but now also includes the Maasai people of Kenya. as well as men from Tanzania and Zanzibar.
-It is most commonly viewed a type of sarong.
+Considered a part of Swahili culture, the kikoi is mostly worn by the coastal people, but now also includes the Maasai people of Kenya and men from Tanzania and Zanzibar.
+It is most commonly viewed as a type of sarong.

 Description

 The kikoi is made of cotton and patterns are woven rather than dyed into the fabric.
 As with all sarongs, it is a single piece of cloth which is wrapped around the waist, and rolled over outwards a couple of times.
 Outside of their intended use as a sarong, they can be used as a sling to hold a baby, towel, or a head wrap.

 History

-The kikoi emerged from cultural exchange between East Africans and their trading partners from nations like Somalia centuries ago.
+The kikoi emerged from cultural exchange between east Africans and their trading partners from nations like Somalia centuries ago.
+The kikoi is said to have come to Kenya from Somalia.
+The city of Barawa was famous for its weaving of kikoi.
+A type of kikoi was called banadir, a name derived from its origin in the textile centers of Somalia's Banadir coast, a region historically renowned for its textile trade.
 The garment remains a popular souvenir for tourists visiting Kenya.